FeatureBaseDB/featurebase/docs/installation.md

     You're good to go!

-#### Use Docker

-1. Install Docker for your platform.
-On Linux, Docker is available via your package manager.
-On MacOS, you can use Docker for Mac or Docker Toolbox.
-On Windows, you can use Docker for Windows or Docker Toolbox.

-2. **This step is necessary only if you are using Docker Toolbox**, otherwise skip to step 3:

-    a.
-Start the Docker support using `docker-machine start` in a terminal.
-The environment variables of the terminal should be updated accordingly, run `docker-machine env` to display the necessary commands.

-    b.
-Set up port forwarding in the VirtualBox GUI or on the command line.
-Guest port should be 10101.
-For the host port, 10101 is recommended.
-If the `VBoxManage` command is in your `PATH`, you can use the following command (assuming you use the default VM):

-    ```
-    VBoxManage modifyvm "default" --natpf1 "pilosa,tcp,,10101,,10101"
-    ```

-3. Confirm that the Docker daemon is running in the background:
-    ```
-    docker version
-    ```

-    If you are getting a "command not found" or similar, check that `docker` command is in your path.
-If you don't see the server listed, start the Docker application.

-4. Pull the official Pilosa image from Docker Hub:

-    ```
-    docker pull pilosa/pilosa:latest
-    ```

-5. Make sure Pilosa is installed successfully, and make it accessible:

-    ```
-    docker run -d --rm --name pilosa -p 10101:10101 pilosa/pilosa:latest server --bind 0.0.0.0:10101
-    ```

-6. Check that it is accessible from outside the container.

-    Run the following in a separate terminal:
-    ```
-    curl localhost:10101/schema
-    ```

-    If that returns `{"indexes":null}` or similar, then Pilosa is accessible from outside the container.
-Otherwise check that you have correctly typed `-p 10101:10101` when running the Pilosa container and the port mappings in VirtualBox is correct (Docker Toolbox only).

-7. When you want to terminate the Pilosa container, you can run the following:
-    ```
-    docker stop pilosa
-    ```
 #### What's next?

 Head over to the [Getting Started](../getting-started/) guide to create your first Pilosa index.